{{article.title}}

 One of our main commitments as we move towards a sustainable energy model is the promotion of clean energy.

-We apply a creating shared value (CSV) model to the construction, maintenance and operation of renewable plants that incorporates the priorities and needs of local communities into the business strategy.
+We apply a shared value creation (SVC) model to the construction, maintenance and operation of renewable plants.
+This approach integrates the priorities and needs of local communities into our business strategy.
 This model enhances the operating efficiency and the sustainable approach of the projects by promoting social, environmental and energy efficiency measures in the towns around the plants.

 For construction projects for new renewable plants, the Sustainable construction site model is used, which includes a number of actions that help to minimise the effects on the environment: